justteddy/ascii_canvas/README.md

 ### Flood fill
 If the canvas doesn't exist, a new canvas will be created, and the rectangle will be drawn on it.
 If it exists, it will be modified.
+Only single ASCII symbols are usable as `fill` parameter.
 ```shell
 curl --request PUT 'localhost:8080/canvas/8/floodFill' \
 --header 'Content-Type: application/json' \